CGM through the eyes of a Dietitian

 My virtual clients say, “No.”

-Using a CGM, however, is almost like having a gas gauge on your body to see how you’re utilizing fuel for your performance.
+However, using a CGM is almost like having a gas gauge on your body to see how you’re utilizing fuel for your performance.

 Different types of fuel for performance